Education Search Engines

 This page gives access to numerous education search engines.
-The first group of these contains special search resources with a second group providing additional options.
+The first group of these contains specialist search resources while a second group provides additional options.

-‘ACEReSearch contains ACER’s research available in digital form, including, reports, working papers, conference papers, and more.
+‘Contains ACER’s research available in digital form, including, reports, working papers, conference papers, more.
 For items only available in print, search the Cunningham Library catalogue’.

 ‘One of the most comprehensive search portals dedicated to providing information from across all of Australia’s educational institutions … ’.

-‘An online digital library of education research and information.
-ERIC is sponsored by the Institute of Education Sciences [IES] of the U.S. Department of Education.
+‘Online digital library of education research and information.
+ERIC is sponsored by the Institute of Education Sciences of the U.S. Department of Education.
 ERIC provides ready access to education literature to support the use of educational research and information to improve practice in learning, teaching, educational decision-making, and research’.
+Multiple filtering options.
+USA.